2022–23 Loyola Marymount Lions men's basketball team

-The 2022–23 Loyola Marymount Lions men's basketball team represents Loyola Marymount University during the 2022–23 NCAA Division I men's basketball season.
-The Lions are led by third-year head coach Stan Johnson and play their home games at Gersten Pavilion in Los Angeles, California as members of the West Coast Conference.
+The 2022–23 Loyola Marymount Lions men's basketball team represented Loyola Marymount University during the 2022–23 NCAA Division I men's basketball season.
+The Lions were led by third-year head coach Stan Johnson and played their home games at Gersten Pavilion in Los Angeles, California as members of the West Coast Conference.

 Previous season

 The Lions finished the 2021–22 season 11–18, 3–12 in WCC play to finish in ninth place.
 They defeated Pacific in the first round of the WCC tournament before losing in the second round to BYU.